chriskrycho/async-trpl-fun/notes/_index.md

 > - The `async/await` syntax is supported directly by the Rust compiler.
 > - Many utility types, macros and functions are provided by the [`futures`](https://docs.rs/futures/) crate.
 They can be used in any async Rust application.

+Additionally, the key types which look like they are duplicated in `futures-rs`… are just re-exported from `std::future`.

 ## Cancelation